 This section of the Budget Instructions is intended as an overview for agency budget request preparation.
 For those forms that will continue to be submitted in separate electronic files (such as the budget narrative), specific instructions are provided in this and other sections.
 Two requirements for submitting agency budgets deserve special notice.
-First, the data columns for all of the affected years must be completely filled out in detail.
+First, the data columns for all of the affected years must be completely filled out in detail in the Internet Budget and Reporting System (IBARS).
 Second, each agency must submit its budget to the Division of the Budget and the Legislative Research Department no later than September 15, or the first subsequent business day if that day falls on a weekend.
-Earlier submission is encouraged and is accomplished by following the instructions in the system User Manual for submitting the agency request to the Budget and Legislative Research analysts.
-To assist budget system users, a job aid has also been prepared to step agencies through the sequence of getting a budget submitted within the budget system.
-This job aid can be found on the DOB website.
+Earlier submission is encouraged and is accomplished by following the instructions in the IBARS User Manual for submitting the agency request to the Budget and Legislative Research analysts.
+To assist budget system users, a reference guide has also been prepared to step agencies through the sequence of getting a budget submitted within the budget system and can be found on the DOB website: https://budget.kansas.gov/ibars/.

-Most state agencies are to submit complete budget estimates every year.
-For example, in September 2019, agencies should submit proposed revised estimates for FY 2020 and new estimates for FY 2021, as well as actual data on FY 2019.
+Most state agencies are required to submit complete budget estimates every year.
+For example, in September 2021, agencies are required to submit proposed revised estimates for FY 2022 and new estimates for FY 2023, as well as actual data for FY 2021.
 The 1994 Legislature authorized a biennial budgeting process for a prescribed list of small regulatory agencies, beginning in FY 1996.
-Beginning with the Governor's recommendation for FY 2014, all agencies were required to submit biennial budgets.
 A new biennium starts with an even-numbered fiscal year.
-In September 2018 agencies submitted revised estimates for FY 2019 and new estimates for both FY 2020 and FY 2021.
-However, Governor Kelly's FY 2020 Budget Recommendation restored the traditional process of annual budgeting for most agencies and biennial budget for the specified regulatory agencies.
+For the current biennium, FY 2023, all agencies will submit a one-year budget.